+Learning lessons of human achievement and arts of living.
+Some minor key slow music triggered for one participant a challenging experience of having to do a very difficult mathematics test which the participant believed resulted in a failing grade.
+However, surprisingly the participant received a passing grade and was led to conclude a key lesson about the quality of their work: it is relative, compared to that of others.
+In the participant’s words: “by the end of it I kind of find out that as long as people around you do less than you it’s OK” [3A].

+In response to the large scale orchestral piece we had chosen anticipating recall of challenging academic experiences, one participant was led to recall that no matter how great you may think you are, a key lesson was to retain a sense of being a fallible human.
+The music reminded the participant of a “moment of pure joy is actually… the closest thing I could get on it was when I got my admission for my Master placement… before I nearly burned down my apartment on that day… I went to make pizza… and it wasn’t on the tray with grill… The whole thing burnt down and there was black smoke and smelled for three days… and, it actually was a good experience coz that brought me down back on my feet very very hard, very strong and I said “OK, are you still a fucking stupid human… you can die any moment of any stupid idea… It was really good… even if you feel like you can, you can, you’re the biggest guy in the world you… can just burn your kitchen down” [4A].

-Culturally centred narratives.
-Commonly with participants from China, and in response to the classical Chinese music, the learning experiences recalled were closely related to learning about traditional arts and culture.
+Commonly with participants from China, and in response to the classical Chinese music, the learning experiences recalled were closely related to learning traditional arts and culture.
 This was another surprise for us.
 Participants said these traditions related directly to the music and the images it recalled.
-For example: “OK, the traditional Chinese music… when listening that it will have some Chinese painting frame appear in my mind [laughs]… someone is painting… some mountain, Chinese mountain or Chinese style stuff” [B].
-Sometimes these memories and narratives could be full of explicit vivid details, almost carrying the listener visually and emotionally back to the place and time itself: “this kind music give me some kind of warm situation that I was practise my handwriting by maybe pen or something… some brush made by the other, bamboo or something… my father always sit on the sofa and watch the television for the news… and mother always to clean the floor and maybe sweeping or… clean the bowls… after we finish the dinner.
-That’s a very long time memories and we have moved a lot several times but we still in the very old house and then (pause) there will be an orange table, table lamp on the tables… and the paper will be some kind of light yellow because of the light and we will, according to the handwriting my mother always come here and look at that and a comment on that maybe always he, she always say that change another paper… and do it again… it’s kind of some kind of warm heart… because that kind of experience you can never get back... the other music cannot [recall this] but this music can…I have say that’s a good memory from that music… it’s relationship with my parents” [J].
+For example: “OK, the traditional Chinese music… when listening that it will have some Chinese painting frame appear in my mind [laughs]… someone is painting… some mountain, Chinese mountain or Chinese style stuff” [1B].
+Sometimes these memories and narratives could be full of explicit vivid details, almost carrying the participant visually and emotionally back to the place and time itself: “this kind music give me some kind of warm situation that I was practise my handwriting by maybe pen or something… some brush made by the other, bamboo or something… my father always sit on the sofa and watch the television for the news… and mother always to clean the floor and maybe sweeping or… clean the bowls… after we finish the dinner.
+That’s a very long time memories and we have moved a lot several times but we still in the very old house and then (pause) there will be an orange table, table lamp on the tables… and the paper will be some kind of light yellow because of the light and we will, according to the handwriting my mother always come here and look at that and a comment on that maybe always he, she always say that change another paper… and do it again… it’s kind of some kind of warm heart… because that kind of experience you can never get back... the other music cannot [recall this] but this music can…I have say that’s a good memory from that music… it’s relationship with my parents” [5B].